smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/enterprise.md

 ---
 title: Enterprise Refact Edition (Beta)
-description: A page which explains what Refact is and how it works.
+description: What Enterprise Refact is and how it works.
 ---

 Enterprise self-hosted version of Refact allows you to deploy various code models for a local AI code assistant inside your IDE.
 It also allows you to create a fine-tuned model on your company's codebase.